The Energy Crisis Is Diffusing into Grain Markets

 On a crop-by-crop basis, the thinking is:

 Wheat is the most interesting.
-Non-US countries have a more wheat-dominant food chain and more wheat acres.
 Most countries grow wheat, so any supply disruption travels further and faster through food systems.

-Corn is planted in early April, and some farmers may choose to switch to soybeans, which require less nitrogen input.
+Given the higher input costs, some farmers may choose to switch to soybeans, which require less nitrogen input.
 The market is currently pricing in a strong corn yield.
-If acres shift to soybeans, that assumption breaks.
-Either way, corn is the heaviest nitrogen user in US agriculture, so it is the first place where fertilizer cost pressure shows up in farmer margins.
+If acres shift to soybeans, or yields are down, that assumption breaks.

 The longer the strait remains closed, the worse the situation becomes.

-The repricing in grain markets is unlikely to start before June-July, when farmers make planting decisions and begin to assess the fertilizer price impact on the 2027 harvest.
+The repricing in grain markets is unlikely to start before mid 2026, when farmers make planting decisions and begin to assess the fertilizer price impact on the 2027 harvest.

-Take a look at the 2022 increase in urea prices.
+Take a look at the 2022 increase in urea prices below.
 It took a few months for the increases to be reflected in commodity price index, signalling a lag between input costs, and the underlying commodity costs.

 Compounding factors